rock-solid/wordpress-progressive-web-apps/readme.txt

 == Description ==

+Progressive Web Apps are user experiences that have the reach of the web, and are:

+* **Reliable** - Load instantly even in uncertain network conditions.
+* **Fast** - Respond quickly to user interactions with silky smooth animations and no janky scrolling.
+* **Engaging** - Feel like a natural app on the device, with an immersive user experience.

+This new level of quality allows Progressive Web Apps to earn a place on the user's home screen.
+More details about PWAs here: [https://developers.google.com/web/progressive-web-apps/](https://developers.google.com/web/progressive-web-apps/)
-**Progressive Web Apps WordPress Plugin empowers bloggers, publishers and other content creators to go beyond responsive web design and 'appify' their existing website.**

-Progressive Web Apps is **supported on**: iOS & Android. **Compatible browsers**: Safari, Google Chrome, Android - Native Browser, Firefox.

-The plugin has been tested on WordPress 3.5 and later.
+The WordPress Progressive Web Apps plugin helps bloggers, publishers and other content creators to go beyond responsive web design and ‘appify' their existing mobile presence.
+Progressive Web Apps is supported on: iOS & Android.
+Compatible browsers: Safari, Google Chrome, Android – Native Browser.
+The plugin has been tested on WordPress 4.0 and later.

-Progressive Web Apps includes one app theme which is fully customizable (colors, fonts, appearance).
+The WordPress Progressive Web Apps plugin includes one FREE mobile app theme (MOSAIC) which is customizable (colors, fonts, appearance) via the WordPress admin area.
+The tech stack we use in building Progressive Web Apps includes:

+* AngularJS/Ionic
+* ReactJS
+* Sencha Touch
+* SASS
+* Gulp
+* Bower
+* Karma
+* Jasmine
+* Protractor

+The MOSAIC mobile app theme (available for FREE) is built with Sencha Touch, but we're currently working on migrating it to AngularJS/Ionic 1.
+Most of the premium mobile app themes available at [WPMobilePack.com/mobile-app-themes.html](https://wpmobilepack.com/mobile-app-themes.html) are built using Angular/Ionic 1 & SASS.
+Each mobile app theme comes with a "production" version, which in essence is the bundled/packaged/minified collection of all the necessary JS/CSS files for the PWA to run correctly.

+Each of our mobile app themes are tested with Karma, Jasmine and Protractor.
+We have an average of 50-60% code coverage and we're working on improving this rate.
+While we do our best to catch any bugs out there, we are aware that some of them might escape us.
+Please reach out if you happen to come across a nasty one 😊.

+The FREE mobile app theme MOSAIC available in the WordPress Progressive Web Apps plugin is the window-display of themes.
+You can instantly see several categories and choose which ones are of interest and focus on those.
+Depending on the number of displayed categories, the boxes will resize to fit all available space.
+It's great for publishers that have posts spanning several categories and need a way to visually structure their content.

+It comes with support for:

+* Multi-image mosaic on cover page
+* Pages & sub-pages menu
+* Side-to-side navigation with lateral swiping through categories
+* Maximum 2 articles per page

+There are dozens of mobile app themes available in the PRO version: [BASE](https://wpmobilepack.com/mobile-app-themes/base.html), [OBLIQ](https://wpmobilepack.com/mobile-app-themes/obliq.html), [ELEVATE](https://wpmobilepack.com/mobile-app-themes/elevate.html), [FOLIO](https://wpmobilepack.com/mobile-app-themes/folio.html), [INVISION](https://wpmobilepack.com/mobile-app-themes/invision.html), [POPSICLE](https://wpmobilepack.com/mobile-app-themes/popsicle.html), [PULSE](https://wpmobilepack.com/mobile-app-themes/pulse.html), [GHOST](https://wpmobilepack.com/mobile-app-themes/ghost.html), [PHANTOM](https://wpmobilepack.com/mobile-app-themes/phantom.html), [LUCID](https://wpmobilepack.com/mobile-app-themes/lucid.html), [EXTRUDE](https://wpmobilepack.com/mobile-app-themes/extrude.html), [VEDI](https://wpmobilepack.com/mobile-app-themes/vedi.html), [BLEND](https://wpmobilepack.com/mobile-app-themes/blend.html), [PURE](https://wpmobilepack.com/mobile-app-themes/pure.html), [GOTHAM](https://wpmobilepack.com/mobile-app-themes/gotham.html), [FUTURE](https://wpmobilepack.com/mobile-app-themes/future.html) & [PALM](https://wpmobilepack.com/mobile-app-themes/palm.html).

+Additional key features available in PRO:

+- **Rich UI/UX**
+Your users can have a cozy browsing experience on their favorite mobile device without having to go to an App Store and install anything.

+- **Monetization**
+Take full control of your income by easily connecting the plugin with your Google DoubleClick for Publishers account.

+- **Translations**
+Wordpress Mobile Pack will automatically translate your mobile web app in one of the supported languages: Chinese (zh_CN), Dutch, English, French, German, Hungarian, Italian, Polish, Portuguese (Brazil), Romanian, Spanish or Swedish.

+- **Google AMP Integration**
+Integrate with the official Google Accelerated Mobile Pages plugin.
+The Accelerated Mobile Pages (AMP) Project is an open source initiative that embodies the vision that publishers can create mobile optimized content once and have it load instantly everywhere.

+- **Premium Support**
+We take pride in offering fantastic maintenance and hands-on support.
+Our team of friendly mobile experts makes sure technology doesn't stand in your way.

+- **Analytics**
+Get to know your mobile users and analyze your impact with our powerful yet simple reader-centric analytics via Google Analytics integration.

+- **Add to Homescreen**
+Users can add your mobile web application to their homescreens making it just a tap away.

 We enjoy writing and maintaining this plugin.
 If you like it too, please rate us.
 But if you don't, let us know how we can improve it.

-Have fun on your mobile adventures.
+Have fun on your mobile adventures!

 == Installation ==